KarthikL1729/UG1-Term-3/IC2021/notes.md

 ## Overview of Source Coding

-Suppose we have $X \in {a, b}$ which is a binary source with probability distribution $P_X$.
+Suppose we have $X \in \{a, b\}$ which is a binary source with probability distribution $P_X$.
-If the observer observes one instance of X, then wants to store/communicate it through a noise free medium, which can carry only ${0, 1}$ bits.
+If the observer observes one instance of X, then wants to store/communicate it through a noise free medium, which can carry only $\{0, 1\}$ bits.
 We will only need one bit to convey this information with 2 choices.

 If receiver knows $P_X(a) = 0, P_X(b) = 1$ then reciever need not even receive the signal and hence, we need 0 bits to convey this info.
 This information has no chance of error too, but kind of pointless.
 This is basically an example to show that the probability can decrease the number of required bits I guess?

-Now, if we have a margin of error $\epsilon$, then if any one of the events have a probability $\leq \epsilon$, then we can make do with no bits, as we cxan always declare the other event to be true (as it is within the bounds of error).
+Now, if we have a margin of error $\epsilon$, then if any one of the events have a probability $\leq \epsilon$, then we can make do with no bits, as we can always declare the other event to be true (as it is within the bounds of error).

 Basically, tolerating some amount of error, can give huge advantages.